joeyespo/sublimetext-console-exec/README.md

 - Rebuilding a project overwrites your running process, leaking processes if you're not careful
 - Certain environments such as [Pyglet](http://www.pyglet.org/) will not run within the integrated console window

+This plugin ties these loose ends in a familiar way.

 Usage
 -----